michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 ### Definition
 - adj: fraught with danger
 ### Family
+- perilous: perilously, perilousness+
-perilous: perilously, perilousness+;peril: periled, periling, perilled, perilling, perilous, perils
+- peril: periled, periling, perilled, perilling, perilous, perils
 ### Examples
 - Even if we just miss it, the upward trend of global temperatures overall continues at a perilous rate.
 - For the Nasser family, Mosul was just one stop in a perilous odyssey that began when IS swept across the country in 2014.